mikebaldi/Idle-Champions/SharedFunctions/README.md

 IC_UserDetails_Class allows for simpler use of some commonly used data that is retrieved from a getuserdetails call.

-> IC_VirtualKeyInputs_Class.ahk

-IC_VirtualKeyInputs_Class offers an more robust option than DirectedInput for automatically adjusting keyboard timings when key input failure rates are high.

 > json.ahk

 json is a library that allows for common json functionality such as loading and saving json to files.
 It has been expanded from the original to include json formatting functions.